persteenolsen/django-starter-two/README.md

 ## Deployment to Vercel

-Make sure that your satic files are ready by running
+Make sure that your static files are ready by running

 ```bash
 py manage.py collectstatic